riclolsen/json-scada/src/mqtt-sparkplug/README.md

             "protocolSourceObjectAddress": "spBv1.0/group_id/edge_node_id/device_id/metric_name", // Sparkplug addressing
             "kconv1": 1.0,
             "kconv2": 0.0,
-        });
+        }});

 ## Configuring Tags for Update by regular MQTT Topics

 The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the topic name published by the originator device.
 If _autoCreateTags_ is set to true for the connection, the tags will be auto created when not found by _protocolSourceConnectionNumber/protocolSourceObjectAddress_.
-Use JSONPath syntax to extract property values of a JSON payload (e.g. "root_topic/subtopic/$.property1").
+Use JSONPath syntax to extract property values of a JSON payload (e.g. "root_topic/subtopic/$.property1"), in this case the topic name with JSONPath must also be in the _topics_ list of the _protocolConnections_ entry.

 Tags can also be configured via the Admin Management UI.